kate102/CV/README.md

 All of my roles have had an analytical element.
 I thrive on mathematical challenges from developing the code to produce an informative and easy to read data analysis report to determining the most efficient flow of subterranean waste pipes in a kitchen development.

-## Detail & Design
+## Design & Detail Person
 In code and kitchen design there can be a conflict between aesthetic and functionality.
 It is important that both are respected as both are achievable with some thought.
-An ugly but functioning environment is as unsatisafctory as a beautiful solution that only manages a subset of the requirements.
-While this is obvious with a kitchen it is also true in terms of data presentation and of the read ability of the code.
+An ugly but functioning environment is as unsatisfactory as a beautiful solution that only manages a subset of the requirements.
+While this is obvious with a kitchen it is also true in terms of data presentation, and of the read ability of the code.